How to Deal with Stress in College

 How to Deal with College Stress

-The key to managing your stress as a college student is similar to anyone else.
+Experiencing the beginnings of college burnout doesn't mean that you won't be successful in your studies.
+The key to managing college stress as a student is similar to anyone else.
 There are specific steps you can take to be less stressed and feel better.

 The National Institute of Mental Health recommends 5 initial strategies: